 |Available to Note||77,600||97,000||77,600|

 |Ending Note Balance||731,183||642,211||571,662|

-Once all the diligence materials have been received from an originator, the internal scorecards and models have been completed, and both parties still believe a note program remains attractive, the transaction goes through an internal committee process.
-A memo is prepared to compile all of the relevant information on the intended offering, and several team members review each transaction.
+Once all the diligence materials have been received from an originator, the internal scorecards and models have been completed, and the note program remains attractive, the transaction goes through an internal committee process.
+A memo is prepared to compile all of the relevant information on the intended offering, and Percent reviews each transaction.

-The committee may approve or reject a transaction, but another typical outcome is a conditional approval.
-In this scenario, the committee members identified areas for improvement and have opted to make their approval contingent on these modifications being implemented.
-Sometimes, these conditions are quantitative in nature, such as requiring more overcollateralization by increasing the ratio of collateral relative to the note amount.
-Other times, the conditions could be more qualitative, such as requiring the prospective originator to complete its onboarding of a critical new hire before launching an offering.
+Percent may approve or reject a transaction, or provide conditional approval.
+With conditional approval, Percent identified areas for improvement and have opted to make their approval contingent on these modifications being implemented.
+Sometimes, these conditions are quantitative, such as requiring overcollateralization by increasing the ratio of collateral relative to the note amount.
+Conditions may also be qualitative, such as requiring the prospective originator to complete its onboarding of a critical new hire before launching an offering.

 When a deal is approved, work begins on preparing transaction documentation and implementing the intended structure.
 Percent also begins preparing information that will be available for investors to review when making their investment decision.

-The diligence process does not end, even once a deal closes.
-Originator partners are subjected to ongoing diligence requirements.
-Not only are originators required to provide notification to Percent in the event of certain material events but originators must also comply with other ongoing requirements.
+The diligence process does not end once a deal closes.
+Originator partners are subjected to ongoing diligence.
+They must provide notification to Percent in the event of certain material events while also complying with other ongoing requirements.
 Typically, originator partners must provide Percent with portfolio performance reports on either a daily, weekly, or monthly basis.
 The originator must also complete regular compliance certificates and provide updates upon refinancings, which are used by Percent to stay informed of the most critical aspects of an originator’s business.
 Originator partners are also subjected to annual reviews where certain internal scores and models are updated, often from scratch.
 This is especially important since our due diligence process is constantly evolving.